6 Open Study/Research Award

 The project affiliation should typically be with a university (including universities of applied science).
 However non-university research institutions (e.g. Czech Academy of Sciences) will be also welcome.

 If applicants are applying for degree programs at Czech universities (i.e., they do not propose an independent research project), they are encouraged to apply for programs with Czech as the language of instruction.
 Graduate degree programs with Czech as the language of instruction at public universities do not charge tuition.
-If English is the language of instruction for a graduate program, the Fulbright Commission shares the cost of tuition with the grantee.
+If English is the language of instruction for a graduate program, the Fulbright Commission shares the cost of tuition with the grantee for the first year of study.
+The candidate needs to have sufficient funding available for the rest of studies.

-The Commission can only cover part of the tuition fee for the first yer of a degree study, the maximum amount the Commission can cover is USD 3.000.
+The Commission can only cover part of the tuition fee for the first year of a degree study, the maximum amount the Commission can cover is USD 3.000.

 The Commission provides advice on accommodation options.